 - excellence (He deserves our best) and integrity (because we represent Him)

 Rick and Susan are the senior leaders of FGC and a religious non-profit, Rick Bennett Ministries, Inc. They also lead the Outpost of Freedom Missions Base (the missions arm of RBM).
 They’ve been blissfully married over forty years! f you had to describe their ministry in one word, it’d be “equipping”.
 They love people.
 And especially love seeing people discover their God-ordained dreams and destinies.
 They are incredibly excited to be part of a network of leaders committed to pastoring pastors, planting churches and missions bases, reaching the lost, touching the hurting and raising up a generation of radical believers who fearlessly take the reality of Jesus into all of life’s venues and centers of influence.
 They love the local church the hub of the wheel, the place that gathers, equips and sends from a place of worship, prayer, the Word of God and the presence of God.

 Freedom Gate Church, Inc. is led by Elders, guided by a corporation board of directors and is cared for by a board of advisors.

-We gather on Sunday mornings at 9:00 a.m. for worship, prayer and the Word of God.
+We gather on Sunday mornings at 10:00 a.m. for worship, prayer and the Word of God.
 Classes are available for children.
-We also have nights of worship and prayer with the Arizona Healing Rooms Team, which are most often held on the first and third Friday's of the month.
+We have nights of worship and prayer with the Arizona Healing Rooms Team, which are most often held on the first and third Friday's of the month.
 However, it is flexible as we allow for special events and outreaches.
 Training, impact weekends, and small groups are also available various times of the year.